 There are 3 great hiking trails that begin near Calistoga.
 They are easily accessible and offer an opportunity for an all-day outing or a quick get-out-in-nature stroll.
 There are picnic backpacks available in your cottage which nicely hold a bottle of wine, some cheese, and a baguette.

-Robert Louis Stevenson State Park is north of Calistoga and the five-mile hike to the top of Mt.
+North of Calistoga, the five-mile hike to the top of Mt.
 St. Helena is well worth the effort.
 From the top, you can see much of the San Francisco Bay Area.
 On good days the top of Mt.
 Shasta can be seen, 192 miles in the distance.
 Map.

 Located between Calistoga and St. Helena on Highway 29, Bothe Park offers camping, picnicking, swimming, and more than 10 miles of hiking trails that go through stands of coastal redwoods as well as forests of Douglas-fir, tanoak, and madrone.
 A special time is to visit after the rains to see the creek full and running down to the Old Grist Mill.
 There is a $10 entrance fee.
 Map